-The transverse collective dynamics of the LJ liquid has been studied through the time dependence of both the shearstress autocorrelation function and the transverse momentum autocorrelation function.
+The transverse collective dynamics of the LJ liquid system has been studied through the time dependence of both the shear-stress autocorrelation function and the transverse momentum autocorrelation function.
 These have both been shown to be invariant to a good approximation along the isomorph when given in reduced units.
 The same invariance does not apply along the isotherm or the isochore.
-Our results constitute a systematic study and confirmation of isomorph properties involving generalized hydrodynamics.
+Our results constitute the first systematic study and confirmation of isomorph properties involving generalized hydrodynamics.
 For the longitudinal generalized hydrodynamics the situation is more complex: these dynamics are isomorph invariant to a good approximation at large and intermediate wave vectors, but not at small wave vectors, i.e., in the hydrodynamic limit.
-We report an empirical scaling making the dynamics at small wave vectors more invariant, though at the cost of losing some invariance at intermediate and large wave vectors.
+We report an empirical scaling making the dynamics at small wave vectors invariant, though at the cost of loosing some invariance at intermediate and large wave vectors.

-A nonstandard approach was used to define the wavedependent shear stress, which approaches the standard Green-Kubo expression in the limit $k \rightarrow 0$ .
-Using a hydrodynamic model the shear viscosity was determined across a broad spectra of wave vectors and found to be isomorph invariant for all.
-Finally, a characterization of isomorphs through a dimensionless hydrodynamic length has been proposed.
+A non-standard approach was used to define the wave-dependent shear stress, which approaches the standard Green-Kubo expression in the limit $k \to 0$.
+Using a hydrodynamic model the shear viscosity was determined across a broad spectra of wave vectors, and found to be isomorph invariant for all.
+A novel characterization of isomorphs through a dimensionless hydrodynamic length has also been proposed.